skneo/Share_File_and_Text_across_Web/README.md

 # Share_File_and_Text_across_Web
-Web app to share file and text across web
+Web app to share file and text

 Make your own File and text sharing app through which you will be able to share files and text across web